bassanio/sc-inhouse-analysis/README.md

 ### In house analysis

-The data was analysed independently using in-house pipeline to compare the unsupervised clutures  with reference based method adopted by consortium pipeline.
-Following bioinformatics method was utilized for the analysis of pooled 10x single cellsamples generated across multiple pools and multiple runs.
+The data was analysed independently using in-house pipeline to compare the unsupervised clusturing  with reference based method adopted by consortium pipeline.
+Following bioinformatics method was utilized for the analysis of pooled 10x single cell samples generated across multiple pools and multiple runs.

 The analysis includes: